Matthew Wilson (swimmer)

-Matthew Wilson (born 8 December 1998) is an Australian swimmer.
+Matthew Wilson (born 8 December 1998) was an Australian swimmer.
 He competed in the men's 50 metre breaststroke and 200 metre breaststroke events at the 2017 World Aquatics Championships and at the 100 & 200 metre breastroke at the 2019 World Aquatic Championships, winning a silver medal in the 200 m breaststroke, as well as medley relay medals on both occasions.
 Wilson also competed in 100 & 200 metre breastroke at the 2020 Tokyo Olympics, and formerly held the world record in the 200 metre breaststroke.
+He retired on 4 June 2025.